josephspurrier/gowebapi/README.md

 Copy `config.json` to `src/app/webapi/cmd/webapi/config.json` and edit the Database section so the connection information matches your MySQL instance.

 Build and run from the root directory.
 Open your REST client to: http://localhost.
-You should see the welcome message and status 200.
+You should see the **ok** message and status 200.

 To create a user, send a POST request to http://localhost/user with the following fields: first_name, last_name, email, and password.